 If you suspect you have genital herpes, you should see a healthcare provider for testing and appropriate management.

 Syphilis is a bacterial STD.
-The first sign of syphilis is a small, painless sore.
-It can appear on the sexual organs, rectum, or inside the mouth.
+The first sign of syphilis is a small, painless sore that can appear on the genitals, rectum, or inside the mouth.
 This sore is called a chancre.

-Syphilis is only spread through direct contact with syphilitic chancres.
-It can’t be transmitted by sharing a toilet with another person, wearing another person’s clothing, or using another person’s eating utensils.
+Syphilis is spread only through direct contact with syphilitic chancres.
+It cannot be transmitted by sharing a toilet, wearing someone else’s clothing, or using another person’s eating utensils.

-Syphilis that remains untreated for a long time can cause major damage to important organs, such as the heart and the brain.
+If left untreated, syphilis can cause serious damage to important organs such as the heart and brain.

-Skin rashes and a sore throat may develop during the second stage of syphilis.
-The rash won’t itch and is usually found on the palms and soles, but it may occur anywhere on the body.
-Some people don’t notice the rash before it goes away.
+During the second stage of syphilis, skin rashes and a sore throat may develop.
+The rash is typically non-itchy and often appears on the palms and soles, though it may occur anywhere on the body.
+Some people may not notice the rash before it disappears.

-Other symptoms of secondary syphilis may include headaches, swollen lymph nodes, fatigue, fever, weight loss, hair loss, aching joints etc.
+Other symptoms of secondary syphilis may include headaches, swollen lymph nodes, fatigue, fever, weight loss, hair loss, and aching joints.

-The last stage of infection is tertiary syphilis.
-Tertiary syphilis can occur years or decades after the initial infection.
+The final stage of the infection is tertiary syphilis, which can occur years or even decades after the initial infection.
 Tertiary syphilis can be life-threatening.

-Like all STDS the best way to prevent syphilis is to use condoms and to practice safe sex.
+Like all STDs, the best way to prevent syphilis is to use condoms and practice safe sex.

-Syphilis being a bacterial infection is easily treated in the initial stages with antibiotics.
+Since syphilis is a bacterial infection, it is easily treatable in its early stages with antibiotics.

 Syphilis can reoccur if a person is re-exposed to the bacteria, but the previously treated infection does not recur on its own.